natzar/Standard/README.md

 Summary
 ------------
-Standart is a simple MVC php framework, with basic capabilities: Languages, SEO routes, and a beautiful CRUD.
+Standard is a simple MVC php framework, with basic capabilities: Languages, SEO routes, and a beautiful CRUD.
 I am using this custom CRUD solution for more than 6 years in a lot of projects.
 After the CRUD application, came the "Front Office".
 Just a way to manage the URLS, with different languages, database resources and views.

 Requirements
 ------------